DennyLiSH/RH-VS-Colourful-Code/README.md

 > Assign different color themes to workspace folders.
 Never get lost in multi-root workspaces again!

 Working with multiple projects in a multi-root workspace?
-Keep forgetting which project you're editing? **Colorful Code** solves this by giving each folder its own color theme - so you always know exactly where you are.
+Keep forgetting which project you're editing? **Colorful Folder** solves this by giving each folder its own color theme - so you always know exactly where you are.

 ## Features